Motivic cohomology of equicharacteristic schemes: Recollections of other cohomologies

 \subsection{Classical motivic cohomology of smooth schemes}

-We briefly recall motivic cohomology for smooth schemes over a field $k$; we will often say ``classical motivic cohomology'' when we wish to draw a comparison with our forthcoming generalisation.
-For $j\ge0$ and for any given $X\in \text{Sm}_k$, its weight-$j$ motivic complex $\bb Z(j)^\sub{cla}(X)$ is given by a shift of Bloch's cycle complex, namely
+We briefly recall the $\bb A^1$-invariant theory of motivic cohomology for smooth schemes over a field $k$.
+We will sometimes call this the {\em classical} case of motivic cohomology for the sake of clarity.

-Bloch's cycle complex is a priori only functorial for flat morphisms between smooth $k$-schemes, which is insufficient for our purposes (notably for left Kan extending beyond smooth $k$-schemes), and its multiplicative properties are unclear (especially in mixed characteristic, although that is irrelevant for the present paper), but these problems are resolved via motivic stable homotopy theory.
-Indeed, Voevodsky's motivic cohomology (as constructed via the theory of finite correspondences in \cite{FriedlanderSuslinVoevodsky2000}) is representable in the stable motivic homotopy category $\SH(k)$ via the motivic Eilenberg--Maclane spectrum, thereby defining functorial weight $j$ motivic cohomology as a presheaf such that (\ref{eqn_mot=BL}) holds for any fixed smooth $k$-scheme $X$.
-The graded object $\bb Z(\star)^\sub{cla}[2\star]$ is moreover multiplicative.
+For $j\ge0$ and for any given $X\in \text{Sm}_k$, its weight-$j$ motivic cohomology is in principle given by a shift of Bloch's cycle complex, namely but this is not a good working definition.
+Indeed, Bloch's cycle complex is a priori only functorial for flat morphisms between smooth $k$-schemes, which is insufficient for our purposes (notably for left Kan extending beyond smooth $k$-schemes), and its multiplicative properties are unclear (especially in mixed characteristic, although that is irrelevant for the present paper).
+Fortunately it is known how to resolve these problems via motivic homotopy theory as follows; we refer to our joint work with Bachmann \cite[\S4]{BachmannElmantoMorrow} and to Remark \ref{rem:def_of_ZjA} for more details.